 - Men who attempted to enlist in the military but were turned down

 - Men who chose to enlist and participate in the Delayed Entry Program

 Are there any people who don’t have to register?

 Those not required to register include the following:

 - Noncitizens with a student or visitor visa

 - Noncitizens on a diplomatic or trade mission

-- A person who was born female and had a gender reassignment to male
+- Individuals who were born female and had gender reassignments to male

 - Men who are currently hospitalized or incarcerated (but within 30 days of their release, they must register if they have not yet turned 26 years old)

 When is registration?